Analyzing the Surprising Variability in Word Embedding Stability Across Languages: Introduction

 \section{Introduction}

-Word embeddings have become an established part of natural language processing (NLP) architectures \cite{collobert2011natural,dos2014deep}.
-The metric of stability, defined as the overlap between the nearest neighbors of a word in different embedding spaces, was introduced to measure variations in local embedding neighborhoods across changes in data, algorithms, and word properties \cite{antoniak2018evaluating,Wendlandt18Surprising}.
+Word embeddings have become an established part of natural language processing (NLP) \cite{collobert2011natural,wang2020survey}.
+Stability, defined as the overlap between the nearest neighbors of a word in different embedding spaces, was introduced to measure variations in local embedding neighborhoods across changes in data, algorithms, and word properties \cite{antoniak2018evaluating,Wendlandt18Surprising}.
 These studies found that many common English embedding spaces are surprisingly unstable, which has implications for work that uses embeddings as features in downstream tasks, and work that uses embeddings to study specific properties of language.

-However, this analysis on English is most likely not representative of all languages.
-Since word embeddings rely only on text (rather than annotated data), they are broadly applicable, even in languages that have few linguistic resources available \cite{adams-etal-2017-cross}.
-In this work, we explore stability of word embeddings in 111 languages across two different corpora.
-Having a better understanding of the differences caused by diverse languages will provide a foundation for building embeddings and NLP tools in all languages.
+However, research to date on word embedding stability has been exclusively done on English and so is not representative of all languages.
+In this work, we explore the stability of word embeddings in a wide range of languages.
+Better understanding the differences caused by diverse languages will provide a foundation for building embeddings and NLP tools in all languages.\footnote{ Code is available at \url{https://lit.eecs.umich.edu/downloads.html}. }